mbecker/spot/Pods/Target Support Files/Pods-Spot/Pods-Spot-acknowledgements.markdown

 ## MapboxStatic.swift

-MapboxStatic copyright (c) 2014, Mapbox.
+MapboxStatic copyright © 2014–2017, Mapbox.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: